Saving for Retirement

 Defined contribution pension arrangements take a variety of forms, from highly tailored individual plans, such as self- invested personal pensions (SIPPs), to large multi-employer arrangements, such as the government-established National Employment Savings Trust (NEST).

 The growth of defined contribution schemes has been given a boost by auto-enrolment of employees for workplace pensions, as the graph below demonstrates.
 Auto-enrolment was phased in from October 2012 and is now fully in force.
-The first round of contribution increases took effect from 6 April 2018 and further significant increases to employer and employee contributions are due in April 2019.
+The first round of contribution increases took effect from 6 April 2018 and further significant increases to employer and employee contributions were made from April 2019.
 If you have been auto-enrolled into a pension in the past five years, the chances are you became a member of a defined contribution arrangement.

 Defined contribution pensions have largely replaced final salary schemes and allow you to cash in all or part of your fund as an annuity or cash withdrawal.

 Lifetime ISAs (LISAs) are not pension arrangements, but a variant on the individual savings account (ISA) that was launched in April 2017.
-Their structure looks like pensions because there is a form of tax relief on contributions and a minimum age of 60 for drawing out funds without penalty, unless the cash is used for purchase of a first home.
-In some circumstances, a LISA is preferable to a pension arrangement, but the choice is best made with advice.
+Their structure looks like a pension because there is a form of tax relief on contributions and a minimum age of 60 for drawing out funds without penalty, unless the cash is used for purchase of a first home.
+In some circumstances, a LISA is preferable to a pension arrangement

 Contributing to pensions